 But then Arius piped up with a counterargument.
 Christians were told, he said, that Jesus Christ was the Son, God the Father.
 Should they not take these words literally?
 “If,” he said, “the Father begat the Son, he that was begotten had a beginning of existence, and from this it is evident that there was a time when the Son was not.”
 Rather than a co-equal of God, Arius saw Jesus as a divine being to be sure, but younger than his father and subservient to him.
 Alexander was livid at hearing one of his own priests spout such nonsense, but Arius refused to budge.
 “Thus from a little spark a large fire was kindled,” as one wry ancient historian later put it.
 Alexander excommunicated Arius once again for “denying the divinity of our Savior and proclaiming that he is equal to all humans” — which was not really what he had claimed at all, of course.

-Incensed by misrepresentations like these, a substantial portion of Alexander’s clergy came out in favor of Arius, fracturing the city’s Christian community right down the middle.
+Incensed by misrepresentations like these, a substantial portion of Alexandria’s clergy came out in favor of Arius, fracturing the city’s Christian community right down the middle.
 Meanwhile Arius himself wrote a rabble-rousing little book, stating his point of view in simple words that were understandable by ordinary people.
 It circulated widely among Alexandria’s Christians, the literate often reading it aloud to the illiterate.
 The tireless Arius then began traveling to other cities all over the Roman Empire, passing out his book and preaching what was now becoming known as the doctrine of Arianism.
 As tensions escalated, street fights broke out in Alexandria and elsewhere, Christians killing other Christians in the name of the eternality or lack thereof of their mutual savior.

 Constantine looked on all of this with increasing concern.
 His opinion of the debate was ironically similar to the one so many of us tend to hold today.
 He was by all indications a sincere believer in Christianity, but he wasn’t a theologian, and wasn’t overly invested in what struck him as pedantic details like these.
 “I considered the origin and occasion for these things as extremely trivial and quite unworthy of so much controversy,” he later wrote in a letter.
 Yet he most definitely didn’t want the religion which he saw as a unifying force for his empire to fracture over this or any other issue.
 “My first concern was that the attitude toward the Divinity of all the provinces should be united in one consistent view,” he wrote.
-He didn’t particularly care which point of view won out; he just wanted everyone to agree on something.
+He didn’t care overmuch which point of view won out; he just wanted everyone to agree on something.
 The way things were going, it looked like only a matter of time before the Arians started electing their own popes and setting up a parallel religion that would be at war with its counterpart in Christ.
 And that would be disastrous to all his hopes and plans.

-So, Constantine decided to resolve the issue once and for all: he would bring everyone together around a (metaphorical) conference table and instruct them not to leave until they had ironed out their differences.
+So, Constantine decided to resolve the issue once and for all: he would bring everyone together around a (metaphorical) conference table and instruct them not to leave it until they had ironed out their differences.
 The emperor himself presided over this pivotal event in Christian history, which occurred in June of AD 325 in the Asian Minor city of Nicea (known today as İznik, Turkey).
 In all, 318 people attended, their numbers fairly evenly split between the views of Alexander and Arius, both of whom were naturally also present to argue their cases.

 We know almost none of the details of the proceedings at this First Council of Nicea, but we can dare a few conjectures.
 Having as chairman the sitting Roman emperor must have been intimidating to say the least.
-Both sides must have been speaking most of all to him, knowing that the side he chose to back would be all but certain to win the day.
+Both sides must have been speaking most of all to him, knowing that the point of view he chose to back would be all but certain to win the day.
 And this is exactly how the council played out.
 What had been an evenly split assemblage broke overwhelmingly for Alexander as soon as Constantine declared his preference for the latter’s doctrine.
 The first ballot was 298 to 20 in favor of Alexander’s Christology; the second was 315 to 3.
 Only Arius himself and two others could not be persuaded to change their votes.

 The most important outcome of the Council of Nicea was the Nicene Creed, which provided Christianity at long last with a single explicitly stated Christology.
-Going forward, the attendees pledged, any other point of view would be considered the blackest heresy.
+Going forward, the attendees pledged, any other Christology would be considered the blackest heresy.
 Arius’s two fellow dissenters were made the first examples, being excommunicated right there at the council for their intransigence.
 (Arius himself had of course already suffered that fate.)